Whoever Did This: Synopsis

 Junior is hospitalized with a concussion after a boom mic sends him falling down the courthouse steps.
 He soon recovers and enjoys his hospital stay as a respite from the RICO trial.
 Tony recognizes this as a potential advantage and convinces Junior to feign dementia during his competency hearings.
 He gives a good performance but begins exhibiting actual signs of dementia in private.

 Ralphie's 12-year-old son Justin is hit in the chest with an arrow while play-acting The Lord of the Rings with a friend, resulting in significant blood loss and brain damage.
-While delivering some cash to Tony, Ralphie cries openly.
+While delivering a payment to Tony, Ralphie cries openly.
+Tony uses Ralph's vulnerability to tell him he is seeing his former girlfriend Valentina.
 Expressing a desire for some kind of redemption, he meets with Father Phil and establishes a scholarship at Rutgers in Jackie Jr.'s name.
 Everyone sympathizes with him except Paulie.
 His mother recently received a traumatic prank phone call, and Paulie correctly suspects that it was from Ralphie, retaliating against him for ratting him out to Johnny.

 At the stables, a fire breaks out, apparently caused by faulty electrical wiring.
 Pie-O-My is badly burned and has to be euthanized.
 Tony is devastated and immediately suspects Ralphie, later confronting him at his home over the suspicious timing of the fire: the $200,000 insurance pay-out would cover Justin's medical bills.
-Ralphie vehemently denies the accusation, but their argument escalates into a physical fight, culminating in Tony strangling Ralphie to death.
+Ralphie vehemently denies the accusation at first, but their argument escalates into a physical fight, culminating in Tony beating and strangling Ralph to death while exclaiming "She was a beautiful innocent little creature, what did she ever do to you?"

 Tony calls Christopher for help; he arrives late and high on heroin.
 Tony never outright admits to Christopher that he killed Ralphie, and Christopher never expresses outright suspicion.
 Together, they dismember Ralphie's body in his bathtub with a meat cleaver, and meticulously clean the place before leaving.
 They bury his severed head, toupee, and hands on a farm; they throw the rest of his body off a cliff into the water below, and into a flooded quarry.
-After the disposal, they clean up at the Bada Bing, where Tony passes out and wakes up alone the following morning.
+After the disposal, they clean up at the Bada Bing!, where Tony passes out.
+He wakes up alone the following morning in the back room, where he sees a picture of deceased Bing dancer Tracee on the mirror.